nahuelsgk/ichnaea-pfc-nahuel/www/documentation/Production/Readme.md

 Otherwise to update dependencies 'php composer.phar update' For install some dependencies, we need to ask rdlab@lsi.upc.edu to open the firewall.

-- Read the Installation guide: "Insert some basic dato to start operate"
+- Read the Installation guide: "Insert some basic dato to start operate" in www/documentation/Installation/Installation.md

+- Deploy amqp dependencies project no-dev from /home/ichnaea/ichnaea/ichnaea/amqp/php 'php composer.phar install'

 - Clear the app cache
+"php app/console cache:clear"

 - Access to the web